Zunawe/identicons/README.md

     * The number of shells to create (including the inner shape)
   * **edges**: *number* = 5
     * The number of sides for the regular n-gon created (i.e. a value of 5 means a regular pentagon).

-The included file index.html gives a small example implementation in HTML.